1997–98 Los Angeles Clippers season: Off-season

+Regular season

-With Loy Vaught going down early into the regular season due to a season-ending back injury after only just ten games, averaging 7.5 points and 6.5 rebounds per game, the Clippers struggled losing 14 of their first 16 games.
+Despite the addition of Taylor, the Clippers struggled losing 14 of their first 16 games of the regular season, as Loy Vaught suffered a back injury after only just ten games, and was out for the remainder of the season; Vaught averaged 7.5 points and 6.5 rebounds per game.
 After holding a 5–24 start to the season, the team managed to win four of their next five games, but then lost 12 of their next 13 games afterwards, and held an 11–37 record at the All-Star break.
-At mid-season, the team traded Brent Barry to the Miami Heat in exchange for last year's Most Improved Player Isaac Austin, and rookie shooting guard Charles Smith.
+At mid-season, the team traded Brent Barry to the Miami Heat in exchange for last season's Most Improved Player Isaac Austin, and rookie shooting guard Charles Smith; before the trade, Barry averaged 13.7 points per game in 41 games.
 The Clippers lost 15 of their final 17 games of the season, including a 10-game losing streak between March and April, and finished in last place in the Pacific Division with a 17–65 record.

-Lamond Murray showed improvement becoming the team's starting small forward, averaging 15.4 points, 6.1 rebounds and 1.5 steals per game, and finishing tied in eighth place in Most Improved Player voting, while Rodney Rogers averaged 15.1 points and 5.6 rebounds per game, and Taylor averaged 11.5 points and 4.2 rebounds per game off the bench, and was named to the NBA All-Rookie Second Team.
-In addition, three-point specialist Eric Piatkowski contributed 11.3 points per game and 106 three-point field goals, while Darrick Martin provided the team with 10.3 points and 4.0 assists per game, and led them with 107 three-point field goals, and second-year center Lorenzen Wright provided with 9.0 points, 8.8 rebounds and 1.3 blocks per game.
+Lamond Murray showed improvement becoming the team's starting small forward, averaging 15.4 points, 6.1 rebounds and 1.5 steals per game, while Austin averaged 15.2 points and 8.7 rebounds per game in 26 games after the trade, and Rodney Rogers provided the team with 15.1 points and 5.6 rebounds per game.
+In addition, Taylor provided with 11.5 points and 4.2 rebounds per game, and was named to the NBA All-Rookie Second Team, while three-point specialist Eric Piatkowski contributed 11.3 points per game and 106 three-point field goals, Darrick Martin provided with 10.3 points and 4.0 assists per game, and led the Clippers with 107 three-point field goals, and second-year center Lorenzen Wright averaged 9.0 points, 8.8 rebounds and 1.3 blocks per game.
+Meanwhile, Robinson contributed 7.7 points per game, Pooh Richardson provided with 4.2 points and 3.3 assists per game, and Vrankovic averaged 3.0 points and 4.0 rebounds per game.

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Taylor was selected for the NBA Rookie Game, as a member of the Western Conference Rookie team.
-Following the season, Austin signed as a free agent with the Orlando Magic, while Vaught signed with the Detroit Pistons after eight seasons with the Clippers, and head coach Bill Fitch was fired.
+Murray finished tied in eighth place in Most Improved Player voting.
+For the fifth consecutive year, the Clippers finished last in the NBA in home-game attendance, with an attendance of 254,840 at the Los Angeles Memorial Sports Arena during the regular season, which was 29th in the league.